A framework for the local information dynamics of distributed computation in complex systems: Information Modification

 \subsection{Local separable information results}

+Next, we review the application of the separable information to several ECA rules from \cite{liz10e}.
 The simple gliders in ECA rule 54 give rise to relatively simple collisions which we focus on in our discussion here.
-The positive values of $s(i,n,k=16)$ for rule 54 are displayed in Fig.~\ref{fig:54-sep-pos-16}; notice that these are concentrated in the domain regions and at the stationary gliders ($\alpha$ and $\beta$).
-As expected, these regions are undertaking trivial computations only. \fig{54-sep-neg-16} displays the negative values of $s(i,n,k=16)$, with their positions marked in \fig{54-entRateAndCollisions}.
-The dominant negative values are clearly concentrated around the areas of collisions between the gliders, including collisions between the traveling gliders only (marked by ``A") and between the traveling gliders and the stationary gliders (marked by ``B", ``C" and ``D").
+Notice that the positive values of $s(i,n,k=16)$ for rule 54 (displayed in \figu{54-sep-colour-16}) are concentrated in the domain regions and at the stationary gliders ($\alpha$ and $\beta$).
+As expected, these regions are undertaking trivial computations only.
+The negative values of $s(i,n,k=16)$ are also displayed in \figu{54-sep-colour-16}, with their positions marked.
+The dominant negative values are clearly concentrated around the areas of collisions between the gliders, including collisions between the traveling gliders only (marked by ``A'') and between the traveling gliders and the stationary gliders (marked by ``B'' and ``C'').